MariaPdg/image-autoencoding/README.md

 ### Loss function

-- VAE loss function represents the sum of the reconstruction error and KL divergence.
+- A VAE loss function represents the sum of a reconstruction error and KL divergence.

 - Generally the reconstruction error corresponds to the mean square error between a ground thruth image and a reconstructed image
   (here it is just a square error):